Camp FAQ

 Health and Safety

-• There is a qualified medical person on staff, available 24 hours a day.
+- There is a qualified medical officers on staff, available 24 hours a day.

 Please advise us at registration if there are any changes to your child’s medical information.
 The camp reserves the right to refuse admission to any camper with a suspected contagious condition (i.e. chickenpox, lice).
 To ensure your child has an enjoyable week and to protect other campers, please have any condition treated completely before coming to camp.
 If this is not possible, please call and reschedule to another week, depending on availability.